MPlonski87/pronobis/README.md

-# Pronobis Demenzbetreuung wordpress theme
+# Pronobis Demenzbetreuung Wordpress Theme

 ## Description
 A wordpress theme developed as a project for my bachelor thesis in computer sciences.